CIOSC/CAS-Digital-Trust/README.md

 * Technology Ethics
 * Artificial Intelligence

-For more details please go to the [Profiles Overview Page](./scheme/profiles/profiles-overview.md)
+For more details please go to the [Assesment Schemes Page](./scheme/profiles/profiles-overview.md)

 ## Certification Specialization